Want to keep a small-lot house from being built in YOUR Seattle neighborhood? Start here.

 This New York Times article talks about how you can protect your home from any damage (wall cracks, sinking foundation, etc.) caused by a next-door construction project.

 Buy the property from the developer

 Buying the property from the developer (most certainly at an inflated price) may sound ludicrous.
-But if you talk to the people who have had a backyard/side yard house built next to them, they usually say they wished they’d pooled their money with other neighbors and bought the lot after they learned what the developer was doing.
+But if you talk to the people who have had a small-lot house built next to them, they usually say they wished they’d pooled their money with other neighbors and bought the lot after they learned what the developer was doing.

 Estimate your lost value

 The impact one of these projects can have on the value of your home can be significant.
 For tips on estimating that cost, see these resources:

 - Alan Pope of Alan L. Pope & Associates is an expert at determining lost value (and acting as an expert witness in any associated legal cases).